Olympus TG-5 vs Panasonic TZ100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Tough TG-5 and Panasonic Lumix DMC-TZ100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Both the TG-5 and the TZ100 have been discontinued, but can regularly be found used on eBay.
+The TZ100 was replaced by the Panasonic TZ200, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.